jdart/Spex/README.md

     foreach ($spex->getBreadcrumbs() as $breadcrumb)
         echo sprintf('<a href="%s">%s</a>', $breadcrumb->url, $breadcrumb->title);

+### addScript

+Use of this helper is not required, you can work directly with AIOM+ is you want.

+This function adds a JavaScript file to the page.
+Spex assumes you want your script tags just before the `</body>` tag.
+You can add javascript files one at a time like the example code below.

+`$spex->addScript('scripts/main.js');`

+Or a bunch at once:

+`$spex->addScript(array('scripts/main.js', 'scripts/another.js'));`

+If you want to add scripts that are not on the same server as your PW site it's best to hardcode them in your _base template.

+### addStyle

+Use of this helper is not required, you can work directly with AIOM+ is you want.

+Spex can handle .less or .css files.
+To add one stylesheet to the page at a time, use the below:

+`$spex->addStyle('styles/main.less');`

+Or add a bunch at once:

+`$spex->addStyle(array('styles/main.less', 'styles/home.less'));`

 ## Procedural Helpers

 Most of the class methods of the Spex class have procedural equivalents.
 To enable the procedural helpers, in your `templates/_init.php` set: